 - Give them a mentor: While mentors are required as part of many teacher induction programs, choosing the right mentor should be a priority for an administrator.
 A mentor does not need to share a grade level or subject area with a beginning teacher, they just need to be excellent teachers.
-A good mentor should have great communication skills, be committed to continuous improvement, and should have a solid understanding of good instruction.
+A good mentor should have great communication skills, be committed to continuous improvement, and have a solid understanding of good instruction.
 TIP: Mentors should check in daily and meet/reflect weekly.
-Have a mentor training that new mentors must attend prior to getting a mentee.
+Have mentor training that new mentors must attend before getting a mentee.

 - Monthly Meetings: We hold new teacher monthly meetings with a focus: While all of our teachers have been trained in the Learning-Focused Framework, monthly meetings with specific topics support implementation and encourage teachers to collaborate.
 For example, March’s topic is learning strategies for reading subject-specific text.
 Another month might be about how teachers should use Lesson Essential Questions throughout the lesson.
 Use your resources – have different presenters.
 TIP: Use data from walk-throughs and observations to determine topics!

-- Feedback is necessary for a Growth Mindset: We want teachers to grow and improve but we often don’t provide enough feedback for them to do so.
+- Feedback is necessary for a Growth Mindset: We want teachers to grow and improve, but we often don’t provide enough feedback for them to do so.
 After a teacher reflects, we need to provide feedback on their reflections and data/observations on what we are seeing.
-Feedback should be specific, focused, and appropriate and should follow the What, So What, Now What model.
+Feedback should be specific, focused, and appropriate and follow the What, So What, Now What model.
 TIP: Give Specific, appropriate, and focused Feedback and Recommendations – immediately set up a time for follow-up.

 2. Coach Them

 - Walkthroughs: If you have five new teachers in your building, spending five minutes in each of their classrooms at least four times a week will take less than two hours per week but will pay huge dividends.
-These walk-throughs can also be divided up among other building or district administers.
+These walk-throughs can also be divided up among other buildings or district administrators.
 These visits are not “gotchas” but should be about collecting data and providing feedback to support their implementation of the Learning-Focused framework.
 TIP: Use that data to target your PD, your monthly meeting topics, and your future full observations

 - Observations: Many districts use Charlotte Danielson’s Framework for observations.
 Observations should be about data collection and lesson plan review.
 Do not make judgments at this point – collect data.
 Then give the data to the teachers and have them reflect (IN WRITING).
 Only after they reflect should you meet, discuss, and give feedback.
-TIP: Have the teacher determine what data will be collected prior to the observation.
-This should be based upon their areas of need.
+TIP: Have the teacher determine what data will be collected before the observation.
+This should be based on their areas of need.
 OR Think about doing observations during teacher planning times – how are they planning?
 What an awesome time to understand their thinking process.

 - Lesson plans: How and when teachers plan is one of the biggest indicators of teacher success.
 Have the teacher plan for the content, not for the day.
 Have teachers plan 2 weeks out (yes, timing changes and that is okay).
 Have all teachers use the same planning framework – The learning-Focused framework.
 Instructional conversations and observations should be centered around these plans.
 TIP: Review new teacher plans and formulate a question or two for them to reflect upon (in writing).
 Example: You review the lesson and determine the teacher is not using a graphic organizer.
 Post the following question – I see in your lesson plan that your assignment is an error analysis of the lab experiment they completed.
-How are you going to help students organize their thoughts and evidence, so they are able to meet your expectations in your rubric?
+How are you going to help students organize their thoughts and evidence so they can meet your expectations in your rubric?

 3. Hold them Accountable